afcarl/simsem/README.md

 distributed separately and can be downloaded [here][res_main] ([mirror][res_mirror]).

-There is also data sets available in the
+There are also data sets available in the
 [BioNLP 2009 Shared Task format][bionlp_2009_st], two of which has been converted from other formats.
 All data sets also have been sentence split and tokenised in accordance to the